Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Disembark King George Island & Fly to Punta Arenas

 After your week of exploration, say goodbye to your expedition team and disembark at King George Island.
-Your 3-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
-After your group transfer from the airport to the hotel, you are free to explore and enjoy one final dinner to reminisce about the sights and sounds of Antarctica.
+Your two-hour flight across the Drake Passage to Punta Arenas, Chile, brings your adventure to an end.
+After your group transfer from the airport to the hotel, you are free to explore and enjoy an evening on your own, in the city or at the hotel, to reminisce about the sights and sounds of Antarctica.

 Accommodations